-- 2.1 Where the BPF is not less than 1 percent lower than the BPF required cumulatively by other sections of this code, the size of the on-site renewable energy generation system is permitted to be reduced by 1/3. - 2.1 Where the BPF is not less than 2 percent lower than the BPF required cumulatively by other sections of this code, the size of the on-site renewable energy generation system is permitted to be reduced by 2/3.

-3.Transfer to an affordable housing project.
-Where approved by [the Jurisdiction], all or part of the required on-site renewable energy generation system is permitted to be replaced by construction of a system that is 50 percent of the required system size when located on an existing affordable housing project within [the Jurisdiction], or 75 percent of the required system size when located on a new construction affordable housing project within [the Jurisdiction].
+- 2.1 Where the BPF is not less than 1 percent lower than the BPF required cumulatively by other sections of this code, the size of the on-site renewable energy generation system is permitted to be reduced by 1/3. - 2.2 Where the BPF is not less than 2 percent lower than the BPF required cumulatively by other sections of this code, the size of the on-site renewable energy generation system is permitted to be reduced by 2/3. - 3.
+Transfer to an affordable housing project.
+Where approved by the City, all or part of the required on-site renewable energy generation system is permitted to be replaced by construction of a system that is 50 percent of the required system size when located on an existing affordable housing project within the City, or 75 percent of the required system size when located on a new construction affordable housing project within the City.
 Documentation demonstrating that the renewable energy generation system has been installed on the affordable housing project site, the system is fully operational, and ownership has been transferred to the owner of the affordable housing project, must be submitted prior to issuance of the certificate of occupancy.

-Commented [PK9]: Note to RCC: Please note the places across this code that say "[Jurisdiction]" where your department of jurisdiction name needs to be inserted [Jurisdiction] Informative Note: Option 3 will only be available if an affordable housing project is available to accept the renewable energy system.
+City Informative Note: Option 3 will only be available if an affordable housing project is available to accept the renewable energy system.
 There is no assurance that such a project location will be available.
 It is the owner's responsibility to locate and coordinate with the affordable housing project, and to ensure that the installation is completed in a timely manner.

 4. Transfer to a Washington state agency program.
-Where approved by [the Jurisdiction], all or part of the required renewable energy generation system is permitted to be replaced by a contribution of \$2.50 for each required watt of installed capacity, to a solar energy fund managed by a Washington state agency that will provide solar energy installations for affordable housing projects.
+Where approved by the City, all or part of the required renewable energy generation system is permitted to be replaced by a contribution of \$2.50 for each required watt of installed capacity, to a solar energy fund managed by a Washington state agency that will provide solar energy installations for affordable housing projects.
 Documentation demonstrating that the contribution has been received by the state agency must be submitted prior to issuance of the certificate of occupancy.

-[Jurisdiction] Informative Note: Option 4 will only be available if a solar energy fund for affordable housing is created by the Housing Trust Fund, Washington State Housing Finance Commission, or another state agency program for which the project is qualified to participate.
+City Informative Note: Option 4 will only be available if a solar energy fund for affordable housing is created by the Housing Trust Fund, Washington State Housing Finance Commission, or another state agency program for which the project is qualified to participate.
 There is no assurance that such a program will be available.

-5. Affordable housing.
+9a-104 5.
+Affordable housing.
 The on-site renewable energy generation system is not required for affordable housing projects.

-CHAPTER 5

-EXISTING BUILDINGS
+AMENDMENTS TO CHAPTER 5 EXISTING BUILDINGS

-ADDITIONS
+SECTION C502 ADDITIONS